boppreh/carlo/README.md

 Accepts lists, generators, numbers from stdin, or a function to be repeatdly evaluated.
 Displays data as histograms with automagic bin allocation, and extra statistics in legends.

+Note the bins will continually update as more data comes in, adjusting number and range to display the whole distribution.
+Care is taken to maintain the exact counts correct when redistributing the bins, without actually storing the samples in memory.

 ## Example 1

 Compare samples from one 20-sided dice vs three 6-sided dices.